James Totten

 James Totten (September 11, 1818 – October 1, 1871) was a career American soldier who served in the United States Army and retired from active service in 1870 as the Assistant Inspector General.
 He served as an officer in the Union Army and Missouri militia general during the American Civil War.
-He may be related to Chief Engineer of the U.S. Army Brigadier General Joseph Totten.
+He was the nephew of Chief Engineer of the U.S. Army Brigadier General Joseph Totten.

 Early life and career

-Totten was born in 1818 in Pittsburgh, Pennsylvania, He graduated from the United States Military Academy in 1841 and subsequently became a first lieutenant in 1847 before fighting Seminole Indians in Florida during 1849-50.
+Totten was born in 1818 in Pittsburgh, Pennsylvania, He graduated from the United States Military Academy in 1841 and subsequently became a first lieutenant in 1847, serving in Texas during the Mexican-American War before fighting Seminole Indians in Florida during 1849-50.
 After attaining the rank of captain in 1855, he went to Bleeding Kansas to try to suppress the disturbances there.

 Civil War service

 In February 1861, shortly before the American Civil War began, Totten was in command of the Little Rock Arsenal with just 65 men.
-He was forced to evacuate his forces to St. Louis when about 5,000 pro-secession volunteers led by Governor Henry M. Rector poured into the city and surrounded the federal armory.
-Serving under generals Nathaniel Lyon and John C. Frémont in Missouri as their chief of artillery, Totten was promoted to lieutenant colonel in September 1861.
+He was forced to evacuate his forces to St. Louis when about 5,000 pro-secession volunteers led by Governor Henry M. Rector poured into the city and surrounded the federal armoury.

+Totten commanded Battery F, 2nd US Artillery under generals Nathaniel Lyon and John C. Frémont in Missouri, fighting at the Camp Jackson Affair, the battle of Boonville, battle of Dug Springs, and the battle of Wilson’s Creek.
+He was breveted Major for gallant and meritorious conduct at Boonville.
+He was promoted to lieutenant colonel in September 1861 for gallant conduct at Wilson’s Creek.

 He became known for the style which he used to issue orders to his batteries.
 Punctuated with profanity, a typical order might sound like, "Forward that caisson, G-d d--n you, sir!"
 It was claimed that some soldiers would walk half a mile just to listen to Totten for five minutes.
 On February 12, 1862, Totten was promoted to brigadier general in the Missouri Militia.
 Totten commanded the 2nd Division in the Army of the Frontier in 1862.
-He was not present with the division when it went into action at the battle of Prairie Grove and was therefore led by Colonel Daniel Huston, Jr. In 1865 Totten commanded the artillery in the Military Division of West Mississippi and participated in the battle of Fort Blakely.
+He was not present with the division when it went into action at the battle of Prairie Grove and was therefore led by Colonel Daniel Huston, Jr. In 1865 Totten commanded the artillery in the Military Division of West Mississippi and participated in the battle of Fort Blakeley.

 Following the war, the Army issued a large number of brevet (honorary) promotions to hundreds of officers to recognize their service.
 Totten received a brevet appointment to the rank of colonel in the Regular Army (United States) 'for gallant and meritorious service during the siege of Mobile, Alabama", to rank from March 13, 1865.
 On July 17, 1866, President Andrew Johnson nominated Totten for appointment to the rank of brevet brigadier general in the regular army, "for gallant and meritorious service in the field during the war", to rank from March 13, 1865, and the United States Senate confirmed the appointment on July 23, 1866.